 Each year the committee receives an average of eight to 10 applications from graduating high-school seniors.
 Our evaluators are overwhelmed by the caliber of these talented young men and women, making the selection process difficult.
-Donations for this very worthy cause are always appreciated.
-Checks can be made out to the Renee Craig Scholarship Award, and sent to the mailing address at the bottom of this page.
-For more information send an e-mail to firstname.lastname@example.org.
+HCC is proud to present you with our past recipients of the Renee Craig “Music in Motion” Scholarship.

 2016 Winner - Gianna Porfano